nuxeo/nuxeo/scripts/README.md

     {"count":85950,"_shards":{"total":5,"successful":5,"failed":0}}+ set +x

-# Script to change the Elasticsearch settings or mapping of an existing instance
+## Change the Elasticsearch settings or mapping of an existing instance

 If you want to change the settings or the mapping you need to reindex all the Elasticsearch documents, here is the fast way to achieve this without extracting the data from Nuxeo:

-## Requirements
+### Requirements

 - Java 7